Marcel Pronovost: Early life

 Pronovost was born June 15, 1930, in the community of Lac-à-la-Tortue, Quebec.
 He was the third of 12 children, nine boys and three girls, of Leo and Juliette Pronovost.
 Leo was a construction worker who worked with aluminum and occasionally moved around; the family settled in the nearby town of Shawinigan Falls by the time Marcel was five years old.

 Cross-country skiing was Pronovost's first sport, but he quickly developed a passion for hockey.
 He began skating at the age of three years and was playing competitive hockey by age five.
 Pronovost played and studied at College Immaculate Conception Superior School (CIC) in Shawinigan Falls where he played centre and left wing.
 His team won the Quebec provincial midget hockey championship in 1944–45.
 It was with CIC that Pronovost was discovered by National Hockey League (NHL) scouts.
 The Detroit Red Wings sent scout Marcel Côté to sign Larry and John Wilson at a Quebec tournament.
 Larry suggested that Côté observe Pronovost.
 As a result, he was also signed to the Red Wings.

-Hockey was a significant part of life for the Pronovosts, and three of Marcel's brothers followed him to the NHL: Claude was a goaltender who played three games and Jean played nearly 1,000 at forward.
+Hockey was a significant part of life for the Pronovosts, and two of Marcel's brothers followed him to the NHL: Claude was a goaltender who played three games and Jean played nearly 1,000 at forward.
 In his autobiography, A Life in Hockey, Marcel argued that the NHL having only six teams until 1967 prevented some of his other brothers from reaching the league.